Welcome and greetings!

 I’m an Assistant Professor of Sociology at the University of Washington.
 I earned my Ph.D. in Sociology at Cornell University in 2019 and my J.D. at the University of Illinois at Urbana-Champaign in 2014.

-In one research thread, I examine urban policing and police accountability through a race, class, and labor lens.
-I am especially interested in the ways that police unions, mayors, and other power elites use contract language to address police violence and the social and legal options residents pursue in the aftermath of that violence.
-My ongoing research examines national police unions and communities that are reimagining the future of U.S. policing through movements to defund and abolish the police.
+In one research thread, I critically examine urban policing and police accountability through the intersecting lenses of race, class, and labor.
+I focus on how police unions, mayors, and other power elites allow contract language to limit the legal and social recourse available to affected communities.
+My ongoing research also investigates how national police unions and grassroots movements to defund and abolish the police are reshaping the future of law enforcement in the U.S.

 RESEARCH AND SELECT PUBLICATIONS